Paradise Has Many Gates

 Former Location: Sen̓áḵw – Vanier Park, Vancouver

 During its installation for the 2018-2020 Vancouver Biennale exhibition, this artwork, created from chain-link fence, evoked feelings of imprisonment and anxiousness by way of its caged structure.
 By designing the structure in the form of a mosque, an Islamic sacred and community space, young Saudi Arabian artist Ajlan Gharem wished to question the role of religion in society, especially amongst a younger generation for whom ideas and knowledge are valued over traditional religious and spiritual beliefs.
 Conceived as a space to gather and exchange ideas, Paradise Has Many Gates came alive through the work of countless community partners and visitors.
-The work inspired a historic collaboration amongst Musqueam, Squamish, Tsleil-Waututh and Islamic weavers and designers that led to two Vancouver Biennale exhibitions that are now touring nationally and internationally: Weaving Cultural Identities and Threads Through Time.
+The work inspired a historic collaboration amongst local First Nations (Musqueam, Squamish, Tsleil-Waututh) and Islamic weavers and designers that led to two Vancouver Biennale exhibitions that are now touring nationally and internationally: Weaving Cultural Identities and Threads Through Time.

 In a world of mass migration and refugee crises, this artwork invites us to think about the role of fences as physical and psychological deterrents that can isolate and divide people and ideas.
 Is this artwork inviting us all, Muslim and non-Muslim alike, to see through what traditionally divides us and look toward creating experiences that will unite us?